My Dinner

 • Recipe

 This gingerbread cake is often called Gewürzkuchen in German.
 Gewürz is the German word for "spices".
-You pronounce Gewürzkuchen as GE-WOR-TS-COOK-EN.
+You pronounce Gewürzkuchen as GE-VUR-TS-KOO-KEN.

-This Lebkuchen cake is made of simple sponge dough, flavoured with a Lebkuchen spice mix, topped with a thin layer of chocolate.
-The Lebkuchen spice mixes contain cinnamon, nutmeg, cloves, coriander, cardamom, ginger, anise and allspice.
+This Lebkuchen cake is made of simple sponge batter, flavored with a Lebkuchen spice mix, and topped with a thin layer of chocolate.
+The Lebkuchen spice mixes contain cinnamon, nutmeg, cloves, coriander, cardamom, ginger, anise, and allspice.
 See here my recipe for homemade Lebkuchen spice.

 This German spice cake is typically eaten in winter around Christmas time.
-It is a lot more moister than the typical German Lebkuchen and has a lighter texture.
-It is a simple chocolate gingerbread cake that is not overly sweet but full of flavour.
+It is a lot moister than the typical German Lebkuchen and has a lighter texture.
+It is a simple chocolate gingerbread cake that is not overly sweet but full of flavor.

 Gewürzkuchen on a chopping board which sits on a red tea towel.
 Christmas decorations are surrounding it and you can see a jar of gingerbread spice